 When will registration begin?

 Wednesday March 24th at 9 AM via Amilia.
 Registration will be limited at first to residents of Montreal West only.
-If space remains in June, registration may be opened to non-residents.
+Registration for all remaining spots opens May 10th at 9 AM.

 What sort of registration options will there be?